Collaborative vs. Cooperative Divorce

 Defining Paternity and Parentage: Paternity, by definition, means the state of being the father of a particular child.
 From a legal perspective, paternity refers to the legal relationship between a father and his child.
 A biological father is not necessarily a legal father.
 It is the process of “establishing paternity” that then establishes the legal relationship …

-Relocation with Children
+Seattle Relocation With Children Lawyer

 Parenting Plan Modifications